iot-magi/gopigo3_navigation/README.md

     roslaunch gopigo3_controller gopigo3.launch

 ## Run gopigo3_navigation on Notebook PC
-if you use rviz, you use under command
+If you want to use rviz, you run under command.

     roslaunch gopigo3_navigation navigation_view.launch

-if you don't use rviz and you use navigation stack from program, you use under command
+If you want to run navigation stack by program, you run under command

     roslaunch gopigo3_navigation navigation.launch